any-docs/css/content/guides/animations/using/index.md

 ### Using animation events

 You can get additional control over animations — as well as useful information about them — by making use of animation events.
-These events, represented by the {{domxref("AnimationEvent")}} object, can be used to detect when animations start, finish, and begin a new iteration.
+These events, represented by the `AnimationEvent` object, can be used to detect when animations start, finish, and begin a new iteration.
 Each event includes the time at which it occurred as well as the name of the animation that triggered the event.

 We'll modify the sliding text example to output some information about each animation event when it occurs, so we can get a look at how they work.

 We've included the same keyframe animation as the previous example.
 This animation will last 3 seconds, be called "slide-in", repeat 3 times, and travel in an alternate direction each time.
-In the {{cssxref("@keyframes")}}, the scale and translation are manipulated along the x-axis to make the element slide across the screen.
+In the `@keyframes`, the scale and translation are manipulated along the x-axis to make the element slide across the screen.

 ```css
 .slide-in {